What a Name

 Crapitto's gets 21 points!!

-Thought it would be fun to compare two seafood spots we visited in October.
-JB's Fish Camp in Florida and Daurte's Tavern in California.
-Let's see who wins!
+I thought it would be fun to compare the 2 seafood joints we visited in October.
+JB's Fish Camp in Florida and Duarte's Tavern in California.
+Let's see who wins.

 3 points for food at JB's

-Here are oysters served on an icy cold plate at Duarte's Tavern in Pescadaro, CA.
+Here are the oysters served on an icy cold plate at Duarte's Tavern in Pescadaro, CA.

 3 points for a building that makes you feel like you're at summer camp!